jkstill/asm-metrics/README.md

 - asm-metrics-synth.pl
 - asm-metrics-synth.sh

-The `asm-metrics-synch.sh` script is just a driver for `asm-metrics-synth.pl`, and gets its input from the `output` directory of the previous step.
+The `asm-metrics-synth.sh` script is just a driver for `asm-metrics-synth.pl`, and gets its input from the `output` directory of the previous step.

 New files are written to the `synth` directory.